nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `CLIENT_INDEX` refers to index number showed in displayed client list

-* `MEETING_INDEX` refers to index number showed in displayed meeting list
+* `MEETING_INDEX` refers to index number of meeting showed in displayed meeting list of specified client.<br>
+   e.g index of meetings found from list shown by `meetingFind` command

 * Index must be a positive number